 For example, good neighbors can help with lockouts and dead car batteries.
 Who else will be willing to give your car a quick jump?
-If you need help shoveling your car out of the snow, figuring out how to assemble furniture, moving your dresser to the other side of the room, or tracking down the maintenance man, good neighbors can help.
+If you need help shoveling your car out of the snow, assembling furniture, moving your dresser to the other side of the room, or tracking down the maintenance man, good neighbors can help.

 Need to borrow $50?
-You probably shouldn’t ask your neighbor.
+Maybe don't ask your neighbor.
 On the other hand, if you need a cup of sugar, a few tablespoons of flour, a roll of bathroom tissue, or some aluminum foil, you may find your neighbors willing—or even happy—to accommodate you.

 Having a neighbor willing to do this is far more convenient than running out to the store in the middle of baking a batch of cookies.
-Remember, you should expect to be a helpful neighbor in return.
+Remember to be a helpful neighbor in return.
 These relationships thrive on give and take.
 Share those cookies!

 4. Pet Sitting